wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    In you're in an enterprise company, get an email adddress from a corporate assets administrator.
 A different (service) account is often created for each department of responsibility.

    PROTIP: In the name include the month and year in the account name (such as johndoe1901@hotmail.com) for 2019-01 (January).
-Many <strong>create several email accounts</strong> because each Azure subscription includes a $200 credit to spend on any service for the <strong>first 30 days</strong>, free access to the most popular Azure products for 12 months.
+Many <strong>create several email accounts</strong> because each Azure subscription includes a $200 credit to spend on any service for the <strong>first 30 days</strong>, free access to <a target="_blank" href="https://azure.microsoft.com/en-us/free/free-account-faq/">Azure products for 12 months</a>.

    Azure provide access to more than 25 products that are always free.